PRINCIPLES

 We stand for limited government

 We believe government is specifically granted its authority by the consent of the governed and cannot simply claim any power not expressly forbidden to it.
-While our Founding Fathers were wise enough to leave us some flexibility in the Constitution, they never intended our government to take on a life of its own, to serve its own purposes and answer only to itself.
-They restricted its executive discretion regarding domestic policy within a very narrow range and subjected it to legislative oversight expressly to prevent the rise of a nameless, faceless bureaucracy which exercises authority it does not have over a constituency which did not elect it.
-And although the Constitution grants the president broad powers in the realm of foreign affairs, only Congress has the authority to decide if and when the nation goes to war.
+While the Framers were wise to leave us some flexibility in the Constitution, they never intended our government to take on a life of its own, to serve its own purposes and answer only to itself.

 We stand for capitalism